 Are you looking for a solution for the debate: Butcher paper vs. Parchment paper for smoking meat – which is the best?

-So, to clear away all your worries and confusion regarding smoking meat with butcher paper vs. parchment paper, I have brought you the perfect guide which will compare the pros and cons of using both wrapping papers.
+So, to clear away all your worries and confusion regarding smoking meat with butcher paper vs. parchment paper, let’s compare the pros and cons of using both wrapping papers.